Allergy Shots for Dogs

 Allergy injections do not cure allergies, but they do help control the symptoms.
 Allergy injections will likely be necessary for the life of the patient.

-Food & Flea Allergy Shots?
+Food & Flea Allergy Shots for Dogs

 Unfortunately, injections for flea bite allergies do not work in most pets.